Cosine has formed a coalition with leading UK institutions to build Lumen Sovereign: Britain's first fully sovereign frontier AI for critical sectors.

 Technical architecture overview

-To deliver Lumen Sovereign by our target of late 2026, Cosine is leveraging its allocation of UK sovereign compute to upcycle a powerful open-weight model.
-Rather than pre-training from scratch, Cosine’s engineering focus is on rapid, high-impact capability scaling:
+To deliver Lumen Sovereign by our target of late 2026, Cosine is leveraging its allocation of UK sovereign compute to take a known-good Mixtue-of-Experts (MoE) architecture and upcycle it to a larger overall parameter and active parameter count, and proceed with the main stages of training (pre, mid, and post).
+Cosine’s engineering focus is on rapid, high-impact capability scaling:

-• Applying continual pre-training and expert expansion to the 256k-context sparse Mixture-of-Experts (MoE) architecture, targeting a long-horizon agentic coding model within a 500,000 H100 GPU-hour compute budget
+- Applying continual pre-training and expert expansion to the 256k-context sparse MoE architecture, targeting a long-horizon agentic coding model within a 500,000 GH200 GPU-hour compute budget

 Purpose-built for high-stakes workflows, Lumen Sovereign will be designed to tackle workflows where the combination of sensitivity and complexity has historically made AI adoption impossible.